 - @Begin and @End.
-Using these guarantees that the file is complete. - @Comment: This is a useful general purpose field - @Bg, @Eg: These mark "gems" for later retrieval - @Participants: This field identifies the speakers.

-%gpx: dependent tiers such as %gpx, %spa can be added as needed.
+Using these guarantees that the file is complete. - @Comment: This is a useful general purpose field - @Bg, @Eg: These mark "gems" for later retrieval - @Participants: This field identifies the speakers. - %gpx: dependent tiers such as %gpx, %spa can be added as needed.

-Throughout her career, Gail Jefferson continually elaborated the coding of CA features through special marks.
-Her creation of new marks was limited, for many years, by what was available on the typewriter and later by reliance on basic ASCII letters on the computer.
-With the advent of Unicode, we are now able to capture all of the marks she had proposed along with others that she occasionally used.
-The table at https://ca.talkbank.org/codes.html summarizes these special codes.
+Gail Jefferson continually elaborate the coding of CA features through special marks during her career.
+Her creation of new marks was limited, for many years, by what was available on the typewriter.
+With the advent of Unicode, we are able to capture all of the marks she had proposed along with others that she occasionally used.
+The following table summarizes these marks of CHAT-CA.